Computer Crimes in San Diego

 Understanding Federal Wire Tap Fraud

 Wire tap fraud consist of any online scheme that uses false pretenses to deceive another person in order to obtain money.
-You do not have to accomplish this goal in order to be charged for wire tap fraud, even if you were not successful in obtaining the money you could still face federal charges.
+You do not have to accomplish this goal in order to be charged for wire tap fraud, check fraud even if you were not successful in obtaining the money you could still face federal charges.
 In order to convict someone of federal wire tap fraud, the prosecution has to prove the following "elements" of the crime:

 - You had a scheme, or plan, to commit fraud;

 - You used electronic means of communication in an effort to further the scheme.

 The punishment for cyber fraud depends on the jurisdiction, type of computer crime, the severity of the violation, the value of any losses suffered by the victim, and the defendant’s prior criminal history.
 There are varying sentences for computer crimes prosecuted by California and those prosecuted by the Federal government.
 If you are convicted of internet fraud under the federal wire fraud statute, you can be fined, sentenced to up to twenty years in federal prison or both.
 Whereas if you are convicted of California computer crimes that involve unlawfully accessing, charging, or damaging a computer, computer system, or computer network may result in a fine, imprisonment, or both.
 The maximum fine required may range from $1,000 to $10,000.
 The term of imprisonment may be served in county jail or state prison and last for a term of one year, sixteen months, two years, or three years.
 A court might also order compensatory damages to be paid to a victim who suffered damages or losses resulting from the computer crime.
 California law allows courts to require community service or to accept other forms of alternate sentencing.
 In order for a person to receive an alternate sentence, a defendant convicted of a computer crime would need to demonstrate remorse and show the court that future crimes are unlikely.

 Related Offenses for Computer Crimes